top of page

 Quest for Perfection: Destructive Beauty

-Keyword: Art and Society, Digital Rendering on Canvas, Video Projection
+Keywords: Art and Society, Digital Rendering on Canvas, Video Projection